Use --upgrade if you want to update an existing installation to the latest version.

 datalayer runtimes list

-We also made it easy for you to get the values via a User Interface (on Platform, JupyterLab...).
+We also made it easy for you to get the values via a User Interface (on the Platform, in JupyterLab...).
 Go to the action menu of the Kernel list and select the Copy terminal command line action.
 This will copy in your clipboard the command to run from CLI with the needed environment variables.

 Account